PaperMC/PaperDocs/source/server/configuration.rst

     - **default**: true
     - **description**: Whether to use the client's view distance for the chunk send distance of the server.
-This will exclusively change the radius of chunks sent to the client and will not effect ticking or non-ticking view distance.
+This will exclusively change the radius of chunks sent to the client and will not affect ticking or non-ticking view distance.
       Assuming no plugin has explicitly set the send distance and the client's view distance is less than the server's send distance, the client's view distance will be used.